Kalabasa/leanrada.com/src/pages/works/miniforts.md

 ![forest](../img/miniforts_forest0.png)

-The terrain is a combination of stepped gradient noise maps generated from Minetest's Perlin noise generator.
+The terrain is a combination of stepped gradient noise maps generated from Minetest’s Perlin noise generator.

 The trees are a bit different.
 They are positioned by placing trees in a grid and randomizing their locations within their grid cell.